 Other sources suggest that when ingested, THC reaches the liver faster, where it’s broken down into another psychoactive compound.
 The high might change depending on the concentration and ratios of THC and its metabolites in the bloodstream.
 More research needs to be done to understand these differences.

-The duration of a marijuana high depends on a variety of different factors, including the dose and potency.
-In addition, how you consume marijuana can drastically affect how long you feel high.
+The duration of a cannabis high depends on a variety of different factors, including the dose and potency.
+In addition, how you consume cannabis can drastically affect how long you feel high.

-Keep in mind that other differences, such as whether you smoke marijuana using a bong or a joint, can also affect how long the high lasts.
+Keep in mind that other differences, such as whether you smoke cannabis using a bong or a joint, can also affect how long the high lasts.

 CBD refers to cannabidiol.
 Like THC, CBD is a compound found in cannabis.
 However, unlike THC, CBD does not produce feelings of euphoria, or a high.

 CBD does interact with the endocannabinoid system.
-Its effects are similar to those associated with marijuana.
+Its effects are similar to those associated with cannabis.
 It’s been used to treat pain, anxiety, depression, and a number of other conditions.

-Marijuana has both short- and long-term effects in your body.
+Cannabis has both short- and long-term effects in your body.
 Both depend on how much you take, how you take it, and how often.
-The negative effects of marijuana can be more pronounced in younger users.
+The negative effects of cannabis can be

 - attention span